hpssjellis/robocar/v1-0-0-robot-car/README.md

+BLOG POST

 # Shredder RoboCar with the Arduino PortentaH7 and Vision Shield.

+## TINYML, MACHINE LEARNING, EMBEDDED DEVICES

+Jeremy Ellis

+May 30, 2023

+I wanted a long term project for students willing to do extra work and interested in both Arduino and Vision Machine Learning.
+Taking an RC car and turning it into a roboCar with vision self driving was the answer.
+This high level, long term project is great for students who want a harder than normal challenge.

-Needs a big motor driver, servo motor, connectors, usb cable and usb battery pack, ability to 3D Print large objects.
+We picked a certain RC car "Shredder" that did not use a brushless motor as the programming of brushless motors has extra complexity.
+We also needed a big motor driver, a servo motor, connectors, usb cable and usb battery pack, as well as thew ability to 3D Print large objects.
 See [price-list.md](price-list.md)

 <img src="../media/my-car.jpg" width=700 />